 - A minimum distance of 18 inches (46 cm) must be clear behind the inverter for cooling air exhaust and service access.
-A clearance distance of 36 inches (91 cm) behind the inverter is highly recommended to aid in cleaning the exhaust screens. - A minimum distance of 12 inches (30.5 cm) must be clear above the inverter for ventilation. - A minimum distance of 6 inches (15 cm) must be clear to the sides of the inverter for ventilation.
+A clearance distance of 36 inches (91 cm) behind the inverter is highly recommended to aid in preventative maintenance. - A minimum distance of 12 inches (30.5 cm) must be clear above the inverter for ventilation. - A minimum distance of 6 inches (15 cm) must be clear to the sides of the inverter for ventilation.